Skip To Main Content

 Advisor: Ms. Annie Lochhead (M20)

 The National Honor Society is an organization for juniors and seniors who have achieved a 3.6 or above G.P.A.
 Students may apply in the spring of their sophomore year.
-Members are required to perform 12 hours of community service each semester.
-Members with a 3.8 or above G.P.A. may apply for Academic Letters and pins.
+Members are required to perform 20 hours of community service each semester.

 Poetry Out Loud